Radii in the $sd$ shell and the $s_{1/2}$ "halo" orbit: A game changer: Introduction

-Proton radii of nuclei in the $sd$ shell depart appreciably from the asymptotic law, $\rho_{\pi}=\rho_0A^{1/3}$.
-The departure exhibits systematic trends fairly well described by a single phenomenological term in the Duflo-Zuker formulation, which also happens to explain the sudden increase in slope in the isotope shifts of several chains at neutron number $N=28$.
-It was recently shown that this term is associated with the abnormally large size of the $s_{1/2}$ and $p$ orbits in the $sd$ and $pf$ shells respectively.
-Further to explore the problem, we propose to calculate microscopically radii in the former.
-Since the (square) radius is basically a one body operator, its evolution is dictated by single particle occupancies determined by shell model calculations.
-Assuming that the departure from the asymptotic form is entirely due to the $s_{1/2}$ orbit, the expectation value $\langle s_{1/2}|r^2|s_{1/2}\rangle$ is determined by demanding that its evolution be such as to describe well nuclear radii.
-It does, for an orbit that remains very large (about 1.6 fm bigger than its $d$ counterparts) up to $N,\,Z=14$ then drops abruptly but remains some 0.6 fm larger than the $d$ orbits.
-An unexpected behavior bound to challenge our understanding of shell formation.
+Proton radii of nuclei in the $sd$ shell depart appreciably from the asymptotic $\rho_0A^{1/3}$ law.
+The discrepancy exhibits systematic trends fairly well described by a single phenomenological term in the Duflo-Zuker (DZ) formulation \cite{DZIII}, which also happened to explain the sudden increase in slope in the isotope shifts of several chains at neutron number $N=28$ \cite{haloskins,Mn}.
+It was shown that this term is associated to the filling of abnormally large $\s$ and $1p$ orbits in the $sd$ and $pf$ shells respectively.

+Further to explore the question of ``halo'' orbits, here we propose a microscopic calculation of $sd$-shell nuclei radii.
+As the (square) radius is basically a one body operator, it can be represented as a functional of single-particle occupancies which will be determined by means of the interacting shell model \cite{rmp}.
+The only adjustable parameter models a correction to the mean-field radius of the $\s$ orbit whose evolution will be optimized by demanding agreement of the computed radii with experimental values.

+In next section we briefly review the DZ fitting formula giving particular attention to the term that led to the detection of ``halo'' orbits in Ref. \cite{haloskins}.
+Section~\ref{calc} starts by introducing the necessary definitions and clarifying some delicate conceptual points (Subsection~\ref{defcon}) Then comes subsection~\ref{mci} describing a new shell-model interactions used in subsection~\ref{microsec} where the microscopic parametrisation is discussed and the fundamental results obtained.
+Finally, Section~\ref{concsec} is devoted to explain why these results amount to a ``game changer''.